adriannovegil/awesome-observability/README.md

 - [Voight](https://voight.xyz) - Real-time LLM observability platform.
 Drop-in SDK wrappers for OpenAI, Anthropic, Vercel AI SDK + hooks for Claude Code and Cursor capture prompts, tokens, cache reads, tool calls, cost, latency, and errors.
 OpenTelemetry-compatible via `otel: true` opt-in.
 - [Latitude](https://github.com/latitude-dev/latitude-llm) - Open-source LLM observability and evaluation platform.
 Traces, monitors, and evaluates AI agents in production, clusters failures into issues, and generates evals from real-world failures.
 Built on OpenTelemetry with OpenInference and OpenLLMetry support.
 - [telemetry.dev](https://telemetry.dev) - OpenTelemetry-native observability for LLM and agent apps: per-span tokens, cost, latency, and errors from any OTLP exporter.
+- [SourceryKit](https://github.com/ProvablyAI/sourcerykit) - Observability and governance for AI agent egress.
+Logs every outbound request and MCP handoff and verifies each against a source of truth with a zero-knowledge proof, blocking anything not on the trusted allow-list.
+Python SDK (source-available) with a hosted verification backend.

 ### Instrumentation & SDKs